Raquel Barros: Biography

 In 1952, Raquel Barros founded the Folkloric Association of Chile, of which she was the director for many years.
-This group, currently called the Raquel Barros Folkloric Group of Chile, is the country's oldest group.
+This group, currently called the Raquel Barros Folkloric Group of Chile, is the country's oldest such group.
 Between 1958 and 1980, she was a researcher at the University of Chile at the Institute of Musical Research and then at the Music Department.
 Barros was vice-dean and assistant dean of the Faculty of Musical Sciences and Arts and Performance of that house of studies between 1974 and 1975.
 In 1973, she was the director of the National Folkloric Ballet.

 Barros always combined research with folklore practice.
 Even at an advanced age, she worked on disseminating Chilean culture.
-At 82, she headed the cultural center of the Municipality of Recoleta.
+At 82, she headed the cultural center of the municipality of Recoleta.

 In 1996, she was appointed Corresponding Member of the Permanent International Folklore Commission, based in Buenos Aires, Argentina.
 In 2004, she was a member of the "FONDART" Project Qualification Commission of the National Council of Culture and the Arts.

 Raquel Barros died at the Hospital del Salvador in Santiago on 11 August 2014 after suffering a fall at her home.